The Gift of Tongues and the Gift of Art

 So I believe that my wife was right without a doubt, but I find it more amazing that art fulfills all three of the ways the gift of tongues manifests AT THE SAME TIME!
 I am not discounting anyone's heavenly language.
 I do believe that tongues works in the way we often see it happen.
 It is so unusual, God must love it, because our God is a God of mystery and wonder and miracle.
 But this theory of art as the gift of tongues is certainly one worth pondering.

-Derek Martin is the Artistic Director of the americana theatre company, a consultant to Christian Universities for arts programming, and a former professor of theatre at Regent University.
+Derek Martin is the Artistic Director of the americana theatre company and Creative Arts Chair at William Jessup University.
 He is passionate about his wife (Jennifer), family, friends, people, the Bible, creative storytelling, Christianity and the Arts, and this big, wonderful, mysterious life that we are blessed to live.

 This article appeared originally on the curious and the creative.
 Used with permission.